JulianFita/euribor/README.md

 ## Contact

-For questions or suggestions, feel free to contact us at juliangabrielfita@gmail.comor open an issue in the repository.
+For questions or suggestions, feel free to contact us at juliangabrielfita@gmail.com or open an issue in the repository.